DevOcean/rails-poc/README.md

 * Associate an address to an establishment

 This is handle by a service.
 Is it __safe__?
 Improve it.
 Same for the tests.

+_This enpoint is not safe considering:_
+* _There is no authentication check on the endpoint_
+* _There is no CSRF check on the controller_

+_This means that everyone that knows how to access it, could create Establishments, Users, Addresses._

 ## Queries